North State Interventional Radiology

 Who Are Interventional Radiologists?

-Specializing in patient-focused care of varicose veins, chronic venous insufficiency, back pain, uterine fibroids and peripheral arterial disease, we offer consultations and minimally invasive therapies for a variety of conditions.
+Specializing in patient-focused care of varicose veins, chronic venous insufficiency, back pain, vertebral compression fractures, uterine fibroids and peripheral arterial disease, we offer consultations and minimally invasive therapies for a variety of conditions.

 An epidural injection is one of many methods doctors use to relieve pain, along with physical therapy, nerve blocks, oral medications and surgery.
 An epidural injection may be performed to alleviate pain caused by:

 - Other injuries to spinal nerves, vertebrae and surrounding tissues